PowerShell/PowerShell-RFC/1-Draft/RFCnnnn-PowerShell-Configuration.md

 ## Motivation

-Consumers, developers, and enterpsise system administrators should be able to flexibly and conveniently configure PowerShell Core and applications based on it.
+Consumers, developers, and enterprise system administrators should be able to flexibly and conveniently configure PowerShell Core and applications based on it.

-The public PowerShell Core configuration API allows to use unified configuration means and to manage PowerShell-based applications in a consistent manner.
+A public PowerShell Core configuration API would allow a unified way to manage PowerShell-based applications in a consistent manner.

 ## Specification